How to Describe Your Audio

 Standard Descriptions Pros and Cons

-- Best for videos with enough pauses to accomodate the amount of visual information that must be described.
+- Best for videos with enough pauses to accommodate the amount of visual information that must be described.

 - Works well for content with frequent pauses or small amount of details.